 Take a large oven-safe casserole in which you plan to bake the corn hash.
 After that, cut potatoes, kapia pepper, and onions and put them into the casserole near frozen corn.

-Quick Note: Try to cut all the vegetables into small cubes, ideally as close as possible to the size of corn, so the corn hash, in the end, will look better, and in addition, when you cut the ingredients into small pieces, they will cook faster.
+Quick Note: Try to cut all the vegetables into small cubes, ideally as close as possible to the size of corn, so the corn hash, in the end, will look better, in addition, when you cut the ingredients into small pieces, they will cook faster.

+After that, season with salt and pepper.
+Add a little bit of oil.
+If you want a more seasoned corn hash, don’t hesitate to use the spices you love in combination with the vegetables.
 As an idea, I recommend trying to use one of those: oregano, rosemary, thyme, or ready mixes of aromatic herbs such as Italian seasoning.

 Now, mix all the ingredients well and arrange them in an even layer on the casserole to ensure that all the ingredients will cook evenly.

-After that, cover the casserole with aluminum foil and bake for about 45 min at 350°F (175°C).
+After that, cover the casserole with aluminum foil and bake for about 45 minutes at 350°F (175°C).

-If you want a more browned crust, then after 30 minutes of cooking time, remove the aluminum foil and let it cook without the potatoes until the potatoes are ready (around extra 15 minutes).
+If you want a more browned crust, then after 30 minutes of cooking time, remove the aluminum foil and let it cook without the potatoes until the potatoes are ready (around an extra 15 minutes).

 Our corn hash is ready to be served.
 Today, I served it for breakfast near a fried egg.